Top Skills for Public Health Students: What to Hone in School

 Being analytical allows you to collect, visualize, and analyze data and see the big picture behind the information.
 Analytical skills also help you deconstruct large pieces of information and identify relevant details.
 As a public health student, you’ll be immersed in biostatistics, which largely involves analyzing data, so your ability to think analytically will come into play daily.

-You’ll develop your analytical skills by participating in analysis-based student projects, seeking feedback, and engaging in analytical discussions with peers and instructors.
+Participating in analysis-based student projects, seeking feedback, and engaging in analytical discussions with peers and instructors will help you develop your analytical skills.
 As your skills grow, you’ll find yourself using them not just in class but also in everyday situations.

 Attention to Detail